 Skip to content

-Structured Bindings: Unpacking Multiple Values in One Line
+Structured Binding: Unpacking Multiple Values in One Line

-When writing code, we often run into an awkward scenario: a function returns multiple values, and we have to unpack them one by one into variables.
-When using std::pair, we write first and second; when using std::tuple, we write std::get<0> and std::get<1> — the semantics are unclear, and the syntax is ugly.
-C++11 introduced std::tie to alleviate this problem, but honestly, the syntax isn't exactly elegant either: you have to declare all variables upfront, then stuff values into them with std::tie.
-Is there a feature that feels as smooth as Python's multiple return value unpacking?
-We finally got one, folks!
+When I'm writing code, I keep bumping into an awkward scenario: a function returns multiple values, and you have to unpack them one by one into variables.
+With pair you write result.first, result.second; with tuple you write std::get<0>(t)—either the semantics are unclear or the syntax is ugly.
+C++11 brought std::tie to ease this, but honestly that syntax isn't elegant either: you declare all the variables first, then use tie to stuff values in.
+Isn't there something as satisfying as Python's a, b = func()?
+Yes, there is, folks.

-std::pair is the most common way to "pack two values" in the standard library. std::map::insert returns a std::pair, and std::unordered_map::emplace returns a std::pair.
-Before structured bindings, we could only write it like this:
+std::pair is the most common "pack two values" type in the standard library. std::map::insert returns a pair<iterator, bool>, and std::map::find returns a pair<const Key, Value>&.
+Before structured binding, you had to write:

 cpp